cjdbarlow/Part-One/bispectral-index.md

 * Proprietary algorithim
 * Expensive
 * May be inappropriately fall with use of muscle relaxants
-* May not fall appropriately with:
- * Non-GABAergic agents (e.g. ketamine, nitrous oxide)
+* May not fall appropriately with non-GABAergic agents (e.g. ketamine, nitrous oxide)

  ---